Cosmo-Tech/cosmotech-api-csharp-client/docs/ScenariorunApi.md

 <a name="getscenarioscenarioruns"></a>
 # **GetScenarioScenarioRuns**
-> List&lt;ScenarioRunBase&gt; GetScenarioScenarioRuns (string organizationId, string workspaceId, string scenarioId)
+> List&lt;ScenarioRun&gt; GetScenarioScenarioRuns (string organizationId, string workspaceId, string scenarioId)

 get the list of ScenarioRuns for the Scenario